Last Updated on April 20, 2023 by admin

 Does Vancouver have good restaurants?

-Absolutely!
-Some of the places we highly recommend are Japadog, Blue Water Cafe, Fritz European Fry House, The Flying Pig, Hawksworth, Jam Cafe, and Salmon n’ Bannock.
+Vancouver has excellent restaurants.
+These include Japadog, Blue Water Cafe, Fritz European Fry House, The Flying Pig, Hawksworth, Jam Cafe, and Salmon n’ Bannock.

 Does Vancouver have any Michelin Star restaurants?